 Freeform Wire and Resin Jewelry: Make Angel Wings, Fairy Wings, Leaves, Flowers and More

-I finally got over my fear of possibly “wasting” supplies with resin gone wrong, and now I’m hooked!
+Once I finally got over my fear of possibly “wasting” supplies with resin gone wrong, I was hooked!
 I’ve been resin-ing all kinds of things–bezels, old pocket-watch cases, even backless shapes (thanks to that little trick of backing them with packing tape and then removing it when the resin has cured).
 Hooked, I tell ya!

 I finally decided that I didn’t really care if there might be mistakes or bubbles in the resin.
-The same way a few scratches and dings on my beloved car Violet don’t make her any less adorable, a few little mistakes in resin won’t (hopefully) totally ruin my resin jewelry designs.
+Yes, I said it!
+The same way a few scratches and dings on my beloved car Violet don’t make her any less adorable, a few little mistakes in resin probably won’t ruin my resin jewelry designs.
 After that little revelation, I was free to create with resin.
 And oh my, I sure did.
-My favorite project so far is these resin fairy wings.
+My favorite project so far is resin wings.

 various types and gauges of wire